FarihaSultanaRini/Yolov5_Object_Detection/README.md

 # Yolov5_Object_Detection
-Bridge Crack detection by fine tuning yolov5
+Bridge Crack Detection by Fine-tuning YOLOv5

+## Steps

-Gather a dataset of images and label from robolfow universe Export the dataset to YOLOv5
+1. **Gather a dataset of images and labels** from Roboflow Universe.
+2. **Export the dataset** to YOLOv5 format.
-Train YOLOv5 to recognize the objects in our dataset Evaluate our YOLOv5 model's performance
+3. **Train YOLOv5** to recognize the objects in the dataset.
-Run test inference to view our model at work
+4. **Evaluate the model's performance** on a validation set.
+5. **Run test inference** to see the model in action and view predictions on test images.